marshmallow-code/marshmallow/docs/quickstart.rst

 Serializing Objects
 -------------------

-Serialize objects by passing them to your serializer's :meth:`dump <marshmallow.Serializer.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, as we'll see later).
+Serialize objects by passing them to your serializer's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result (as well as a dictionary of validation errors, as we'll see later).

 .. code-block:: python

     user = User(name="Monty", email="monty@python.org")
-    serializer = UserSerializer()
+    serializer = UserSchema()
     result = serializer.dump(user)
     pprint(result.data)
     # {"name": "Monty",